Infertility to Adoption – Post 7 “Bring on the babies”

 Taking the girls out in public was always interesting.
 People would ask if they were twins which would crack me up.
 Mary was blonde with blue eyes and Essie darker complected with brown eyes and dark hair.
 Not to mention they were a few months a part in age.
 Sometimes I would answer honestly and say “No, they are both babies we are fostering” and other times I would say yes because I wasn’t in the mood to hear about how much of a saint someone thought I was.

 People always ask too many questions too.
 I began to lie and say yes more and more.
-It was just too exhausting to explain things 10 times in the grocery store every trip.
+It was just too exhausting to explain things 10 times in the grocery store every trip. two babies really catch the attention.

 We were settling in and becoming very attached to these two precious girls.
 But, how long would we be a family?